avinashkarn/avikarn.com/_posts/2020-05-26-correlation_shiny.md

 image: /image/shiny/plot_corr.png
 share-img: /image/shiny/plot_corr.png
 ---
-I developed a simple R Shiny statistical output visualization app, where a user can upload their own numeric data in .csv or .txt formats, and generate a correlation matrix plots that also contains density plots and printed coefficient of correlation values.
+R Shiny statistical output visualization app, where a user can upload their own numeric data in .csv or .txt formats, and generate a correlation matrix plots that also contains density plots and printed coefficient of correlation values.
 Please check it out by uploading your own data below.

 ## Application Overview